Back to All Events

 The teachings work on two levels.
 The first is the cultivation of bodhicitta: the genuine wish for all beings to be free from suffering.
 The second is a direct investigation into the nature of mind itself.
 Together, they form a practice that is both grounded and radical — accessible enough to begin today, deep enough to practice for a lifetime.

-Over the course of a year, Lama Lekshe will guide participants through the seven points and their fifty-nine aphorisms, with commentary, guided meditation, and practical instruction for carrying the teachings into daily life.
-Sessions are designed to be both study and practice — not just learning about lojong, but beginning to live it.
+Over the course of a year, students can join a facilitated practice cohort (in-person option and online option) and meet together monthly.
+Lama Lekshe will guide participants, through recorded teachings, on the seven points and their fifty-nine aphorisms, with commentary, guided meditation, and practical instruction for carrying the teachings into daily life.

 Although the program is open to anyone, participation requires registration; this allows us to send you handouts and program announcements.
-Registration will remain open throughout the year — and you are welcome to join Lama Lekshe and the group at any time.
+Registration will remain open throughout the year — and you are welcome to join at any time.
 This program is open to everyone; no prior Buddhist study or meditation experience is required.
 If you have a sitting practice, lojong will enrich it.
 If you are just beginning, this is a good place to start.

 Registration is free.
 In the Buddhist tradition, since the time of the Buddha, students and benefactors are encouraged to offer something, somewhere along the way, so the teachings can continue.
 Donations within your means for the support of Dekeling are encouraged as a practice of generosity (dana), and in recognition that all places of dharma incur costs in supporting teachers, students and the process of making the dharma available to all.
 With the exception of events held at facilities owned by others, all of our programs also have scholarship or reduced tuition options, as well, so that any sincere student can access the dharma, regardless of ability to pay.